 4. Liking: The Friendly Thief

-Physical appearance is part of being likable and this is one of the reasons why we have good looking models in the ads beside cars.
-The car becomes more likable because of the models around it.
+Physical appearance is part of being likable, and this is one of the reasons why we have good looking models in car ads.
+The car looks attractive because of a sexy model standing around it.

 We like things which are similar to us.
-We like people using things that we use or even who dress like we do.
+We want people using things that we use or even who dress as we do.

 5. Authority: Directed Defence

-We all listen to an authority.
-Words from an authoritative people are so influential that people are ready to go far beyond limits.
+We all listen to authority.
+Words from authoritative people are so influential that people are ready to go far beyond limits.

 We consider doctors as expert and authoritative in their profession.
-Those who don’t follow any health advice will seldom neglect an advice from a doctor.
-This is one of the reasons we see doctors in ads of toothpaste.
-Though we know for sure he is not a real doctor but only an actor still we consider the statements in such ads from an authority.
+Those who don’t follow any health advice will seldom neglect a recommendation from a doctor.
+It is one of the reasons we see doctors in ads of toothpaste.
+Though we know for sure, he is not a real doctor but only an actor still we consider the statements in such ads from an authority.

 6. Scarcity: The Rule of the Few

-Everyone like to own things they think may not be available in the near future.
-So we often see terms like “LIMITED STOCK” or “OFFER VALID TILL STOCK LASTS” so often in mega stores or online stores.
+Everyone like to own things they think may not be available shortly.
+So we often see terms like “LIMITED STOCK” or “OFFER VALID TILL STOCK LASTS” so usually in mega stores or online stores.

-Scarcity is clubbed with social proof of being sold out in the past can also mean it is being used by others.
-So it has to be a good offer or a good product.
+Scarcity clubbed with social proof of being sold out in the past can also mean others are using it.
+So it has to be a good offer or the right product.

-Even the best in the business can make a bad decision when they are in an auction.
-It is one such place where the product being auctioned can become scarce if there are too many takers for it.
-It can be a product people “wanted it” but now more people “want to have it”.
+Even the best in the business can make a wrong decision when they are in an auction.
+It is one such place where the auction of products can become scarce if there are too many takers for it.
+It can be a product people “wanted it” but now more people “want to have it.”

-Similarly for freelancer reciprocity to clients by over delivering, be likable so client enjoys working with you.
+Similarly for freelancer reciprocity to clients by over delivering, be likable, so the client enjoys working with you.
 Have the expertise to be authoritative in making suggestions.

 Further Reading …